Getting the most from PowerMAN

-PowerMAN will work best if the existing environment is measured before any power management is
+PowerMAN will work best if the existing environment is monitored before any power management is

-attempted.
-We therefore recommend that the software is used for passive monitoring only during the
+deployed.
+We recommend that the software is used for passive monitoring only during the

 first few weeks of operation.
-This passive process is completely transparent to users.
+This monitoring process is completely transparent to users.

-about which power management strategy to use and then quantify the effect of the chosen strategy.
+about which power management strategy to use and then to quantify the effect of the chosen strategy.

-After you have implemented the energy reduction strategy it can be very useful to refer back to the data previously logged to measure
+After implementing an energy reduction strategy, it can be useful to refer back to the data previously logged to measure